Tai Poutini Polytechnic: Programmes

-Established in 1989, the Polytechnic now trains around 6,000 students every year in full or part-time study options.
-TPP's aim is to get their students into jobs in the local community, so they work with industry partners and local employers to ensure the training is suited to the needs of the West Coast.
-Training is provided local campuses in Greymouth and Westport, with on-site training at various locations across the region to ensure the students face real world work requirements.
+TPP provides educational opportunities for approximately 6,000 students annually through full or part-time study options.
+Its objective is to facilitate employment opportunities within the local community.
+To achieve this, TPP collaborates with industry partners and local employers to tailor training programs to the specific needs of the West Coast region.
+Training is conducted at local campuses situated in Greymouth and Westport, supplemented by on-site training at diverse locations throughout the region.
+This approach enables students to encounter real-world work requirements during their education.

-In addition to their West Coast-based programmes, TPP also offers a range of national niche programmes at sites from Wanaka to Auckland, including:
+In addition to their West Coast–based programmes, TPP also offers a variety of national niche programmes at sites from Wānaka to Auckland, encompassing: